eyedeekay/terrarium/README.md

 * TLS

 terrarium implements enough of [RFC 1459](https://tools.ietf.org/html/rfc1459) to be recognisable as IRC and be minimally functional.
-I likely won't add much more and don't intend it to be complete.
-If I don't think something is required it likely won't be here.
+It will intentionally omit unnecessary features.
+Priority features are those which enable moderation and provide more flexible security.

 # Installation
-1. Download terrarium from the Releases tab on GitHub, or build from source (`go build`).
+1. Clone the software from [i2pgit.org](https://i2pgit.org/idk/terrarium)
+   (`git clone https://i2pgit.org/idk/terrarium go/src/i2pgit.org/idk/terrarium && cd go/src/i2pgit.org/idk/terrarium`).
+2. Build from source
+   (`go build`).
-2. Configure terrarium through config files.
+3. Configure terrarium through config files.
 There are example configs in the `conf` directory.
 All settings are optional and have defaults.
-3. Run it, e.g. `./terrarium -conf terrarium.conf`.
+4. Run it, e.g. `./terrarium -conf terrarium.conf`.
 You might run it via systemd via a service such as:

 ```